Contact: Janet Brehm, Peshtigo Area Wildlife Supervisor

 Janet.Brehm@wisconsin.gov or 715-409-3277

-DNR Confirms CWD In Wild Deer Harvested In Oconto County
+DNR Confirms CWD In Second Wild Deer Harvested In Shawano County

-Baiting And Feeding Bans Renewed For Oconto And Menominee Counties, Ongoing For Shawano County
+Baiting And Feeding Bans Renewed For Shawano, Waupaca And Marathon Counties

-MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) confirms a wild deer tested positive for chronic wasting disease (CWD) in the Town of Underhill in Oconto County.
-The deer was a one-year-old hunter-harvested buck taken during the 2021 gun deer season.
-This is the first confirmed wild positive case of CWD in Oconto County.
+MADISON, Wis. – The Wisconsin Department of Natural Resources (DNR) confirms a wild deer tested positive for chronic wasting disease (CWD) in southwestern Shawano County in the town of Germania.
+The deer was a 4-5-year-old hunter-harvested buck taken during the 2022 archery deer season.
+This is the second confirmed wild deer CWD-positive case in Shawano County.

 CWD is a fatal, infectious nervous system disease of deer, moose, elk and reindeer/caribou.
 It belongs to the family of diseases known as transmissible spongiform encephalopathies (TSEs) or prion diseases.
 The Wisconsin DNR began monitoring the state's wild white-tailed deer population for CWD in 1999.
 The first positives were found in 2002.